Serena Lederer: Nazi persecution

 The Lederer collection was confiscated from Serena in 1940 and she fled to Budapest, where she died three years later.
-The Gestapo transferred the collection to Immendorf Castle, but the castle was set on fire in May, 1945 so that it would not fall into the hands of the Allies and the collection was destroyed.
-However it is not certain that all the artworks had actually been consumed in the fire as there are reports that some of them reappeared after the war.
+The Gestapo transferred the collection to Immendorf Castle, but the castle was set on fire in May, 1945 so that it would not fall into the hands of the Allies and some artworks in the collection were destroyed.
+However some of the artworks reappeared after the war.
+The Lederer's son Erich and his wife Elisabeth took refuge in Switzerland.